trickyourtreat/trickyourtreat/README.md

-<h1 align="center">Welcome to the Chruch of Andromeda .
+<h1 align="center">Welcome to the Chruch of Solathrin .

 CONTENT WARNING: i am VERY honest about questions